-Steamed chicken fills the bill when you want a dish that doesn't have any added extra oil from sauteing.
-However, lugging out that bulky steamer for just a few pieces of chicken isn't necessary; you can use the pots and appliances already in your kitchen.
+Steamed chicken fits the bill when you want a meal with chicken that doesn't have any added extra oil from sautéing.
+However, lugging out a bulky steamer for a few pieces of chicken isn't necessary; you can use the pots and appliances already in your kitchen.

 Prepare the Chicken